 62 Hill St, Lexington, MA 02420, USA

-Custom designed by noted Modernist architect, Ira Rakatansky, here is a rare opportunity to rent one of Lexington’s few centrally located Mid-Century Modern gems.
-A stylish and spacious light-filled home with voluminous open spaces, five bedrooms, five and a half baths, a Gunnite in-ground swimming pool, and surrounded by dozens of acres of private conservation land, while less than a mile from Lexington Center and overlooking the Lexington Golf Course.
-The master bedroom has en suite bath with a newly remodeled shower and a sauna.
-A large eat-in kitchen with stainless appliances and 2018 upgraded flooring, cabinets, and counters.
-The second floor includes a large open office space and a sitting/study room forms a separate suite with three of the bedrooms and a huge bath.
-A lower level includes a fifth bedroom and a full bath, plus a rec room and direct access to the two-car garage.
-2016 furnace (one of two), both recently serviced, service contract in place.
-Electric heated driveway.
-New carpet being installed in lower level.
+Custom designed by renowned Modernist architect, Ira Rakatansky, here is a rare opportunity to own one of Lexington’s few centrally located Mid-Century Modern gems.
+A stylish and spacious light-filled home with voluminous open spaces, five bedrooms, four and a half baths, and surrounded by dozens of acres of private conservation land, less than a mile from Lexington Center and overlooking the Lexington Golf Course.

-The house is one of two that were designed by Rakatansky for friends and built next door to each other on Hill Street.
+The house, called the Starr House when it was designed, is one of two that were designed by Rakatansky for friends and built next door to each other on Hill Street.
 Here is the other, which we listed a few years back.

 Contact us below to arrange a showing.

 See below list of furnishings to be included if tenant desires.